 A summary of the changes to this year's program is included in the packet following this memo.
-Enclosed is a copy of the INCOG REAP Plan as well as a copy of the Application Guidelines and forms to be used this year.
-Included in your packet as well are listings of projects submitted last year in community development and transportation.
+Enclosed is a copy of the INCOG REAP Plan, ranking criteria, the program guidelines, and additional forms to be used this year.
+Also included in your packet for reference are listings of projects submitted last year in the community development and transportation categories.
+This shows how the ranking criteria is applied.
 Projects below the dark line on each sheet are projects that remain unfunded.
 This year the INCOG allocation will have three set-asides - one for community/economic development projects, one for transportation-related projects, and one for CDBG/REAP.
-NOTE: The Oklahoma Department of Commerce has instituted a mandatory timeline for all of the COGS.
-Applications will be due on Friday, October 21, 2022.
-This will give applicants at least two meetings at which they can select projects and adopt the required resolution.
+Applications will be due on Friday, October 17, 2025.
+This will give applicants at least two council/board meetings at which they can select projects and adopt the required resolution.